susam/emfy/README.md

     files, the `emacsclient` command exits and the shell prompt returns on the terminal.

-  - `emacsclient foo.txt bar.txt`: Opens files in the existing Emacs instance but does not wait for us to finish editing.
+  - `emacsclient -n foo.txt bar.txt`: Opens files in the existing Emacs instance but does not wait for us to finish editing.
 The command exits immediately and the shell prompt returns immediately on the terminal.

 Note that the Emacs server quits automatically when we close the first Emacs instance that started the Emacs server.
 Running the `emacs`